Policy Builder user guide

 Policy Preview panel

 The area of Policy Builder allows you to validate the accuracy of your policy by showing you a sample of the recommendable inventory.
-This is based on the combined rules of the Region Policy and inheritance from a Page Policy.
+This is based on the combined rules of the Region Policy and inheritance from Site Policies or Network Master Policies.

 The preview panel will display the number of regions in use, the primary projected inventory and the projected backfill inventory.
 Note: There’s some caching here so while the numbers will be fresh they are not real time.